Pinker for President

 "Simply put, the brain is a riot of functional changes," says the MNI's Evans.
 What's more, the maturing brain, awash in distinct stages of chemical and hormonal development, is like nature's wild garden: the grey matter grows more synapses than it needs, then spends part of its development "pruning" or leaving aside areas that are not put to use.

 Between 6 and 15 are the peak language years when the left (language) hemisphere fills out.
-Some scientists believe the window shuts at about 11 or 12, at the onset of puberty, when learning new languages becomes much more difficult.
-Studies of children with damaged left hemispheres show that their language skills can be reorganized, within limits, on the right side before puberty; after that the right hemisphere has pretty well settled into a different way of ordering its world.
+Some scientists believe the window shuts at about 11 or 12, at the onset of puberty when learning new languages becomes much more difficult.
+Studies of children with damaged left hemispheres show that their language skills can be reorganized, within limits, on the right side before puberty; after that, the right hemisphere has pretty well settled into a different way of ordering its world.

 The brains of teenagers are definitely a work in progress.
 Hormones push the limbic system, where raw emotion is seated, into overdrive.
 At the same time, the frontal cortex, where cool-headed decision-making takes place, is still trying to get its act together.
-This back and forth may explain why teenagers can't seem to choose between talking on the phone or doing their homework when a term paper looms; and why social situations and insults become so important: they are still sorting out the social signals.
+This back and forth may explain why teenagers can't seem to choose between talking on the phone or doing their homework when a term paper looms, and why social situations and insults become so important: they are still sorting out the social signals.
 One study showed adults and teenagers images of faces contorted in fear.
 All the adults recognized the emotion; many teens didn't.
-Scans also showed the adults and teens used different areas of their brains during the experiment.
+Scans also showed that adults and teens used different areas of their brains during the experiment.

 The Language Instinct

-When an almost three-year-old says, "I breaked the window," she is saying what all kids do at that age.
+When an almost-three-year-old says, "I breaked the window," she is saying what all kids do at that age.
 "Everyone," says Steven Pinker, "without fail."
 And there's the rub.
 Children do not hear a verb like that from their parents - they deduce them, says Pinker, from rules that follow a logic buried in their brains from time immemorial.
 That logic - a language instinct akin to learning how to walk - allows them to hear a few thousand sentences, then produce an almost unlimited number of their own.
 Children soak up language "not quite like a sponge," says Pinker.
 There is a lot of symbol crunching involved, a lot of deduction.
 Some linguists argue that instinctual rules are the basis of all language.
 Others say there are no rules, just patterns of association that children pick up on.
 Pinker says both apply.

 Irregular verbs such as to be, to go or to do (there are 164 in English) were once generated by rules that have been bastardized over the ages.
 Now, they must be remembered.
 Imaging research shows different parts of the brain light up for rule-based regular words as opposed to memorized irregular ones.
 Unfortunately for some researchers, the areas in use vary from study to study.
 But illness offers a better clue.
 Patients in the early stages of Alzheimer's have trouble remembering words, but can still speak in fluent, mostly grammatical sentences; people with Parkinson's disease, on the other hand, have the opposite tendency - an indication of two distinct pathways in the brain.